KEINOS/TPL-PHP-HelloWorld/README.md

 1. Create a new copy.

-    Choose one of the below commands that suits you, to create a new project following your project name.
-(Ex.
-MyNewProject)
+    Choose one of the below commands that suits you.

+    - Note that you need to specify your project's name.
+This will be your "package name" as well.

     ```bash
-    # For composer user (No Docker)
-    COMPOSER=composer.json composer create-project keinos/hello-world-tpl MyNewProject
-    cd MyNewProject
-    ```

-    ```bash
-    # For composer and Docker user
+    # For composer user with NO Docker
-    composer create-project --no-dev keinos/hello-world-tpl MyNewProject
+    composer create-project keinos/hello-world-tpl MyNewProject
     cd MyNewProject
     ```